svtk/AtomicKotlinCourse/Programming Basics/Data Types/Exercise 3/task.md

 <div class="hint">

-Characters are stored as numbers corresponding to their [ASCII codes](https://en.wikipedia.org/wiki/ASCII), so adding an integer to a character produces a new character corresponding to the new code value.
+Characters are stored as numbers corresponding to their [Unicode](https://en.wikipedia.org/wiki/Unicode) values, so adding an integer to a character produces a new character corresponding to the new code value.

 </div>